-Ashlee Foreman, soprano and AF’s MOSAIC Artist Fellow, has been hailed as “a real discovery… an important new singer.
+Ashlee Foreman, soprano, has been hailed as “a real discovery… an important new singer.
 Her voice has a tremendous range and is deployed with theatrical assurance” (Seen & Heard International, UK).
-Her solo debut performance with Apollo’s Fire in 2020 was called “a tour-de-force” by ClevelandClassical.com.
-She is a Master’s candidate in vocal performance at the University of Akron, where she recently sang the lead in Menotti’s opera The Telephone.
-She received her Bachelor’s in music from Cleveland State University, where she studied voice with Amanda Powell.
+Her solo debut with Apollo’s Fire in 2020 was called “a tour-de-force” by Cleveland.com.
+She has also appeared as soloist with Apollo’s Fire on tour at the Metropolitan Museum of Art in New York, St. Martin-in-the-Fields in London, the Heideberg International Spring Festival (Germany), and in Chicago and San Francisco.

 Brian Kay, vocals & plucked instruments, is a modern-day troubadour.
 He is the first Artistic Leadership Fellow of Apollo’s Fire and in 2019, won a Grammy® Award for his work on the CD Songs of Orpheus.
 He has performed throughout the world at venues such as the National Concert Hall of Dublin, Belfast Castle (Ireland), Carnegie Hall, and the Kennedy Center.
 His live radio appearances include NPR, WYPR and 98ROCK (Baltimore), WGBH (Boston), and WCLV (Cleveland).
 He has recorded for AVIE and Sono Luminus labels, and has been heard on more than ten album releases.
 He is a multi-instrumentalist, songwriter, arranger, traditional and historical music specialist, poet, and painter.